orange2moon/nautilus-scripts/README.md

 ## Usage
 From the nautilus file browser, right click a file and under the scripts folder select the appropriate script.
 If "~/.local/bin" is in your "PATH" variable (for BASH), you can run the script "improve-audio.sh" from the command line.
+View your system log in the case that nothing happens after applying an automation script.
+For example run "journalctl -f" in terminal and then retry the automation script.